awsdocs/aws-doc-sdk-examples/dotnetv3/Pinpoint/README.md

-# CloudFormation code examples for the SDK for .NET
+# Amazon Pinpoint code examples for the SDK for .NET

 ## Overview

-Shows how to use the AWS SDK for .NET to work with AWS CloudFormation.
+Shows how to use the AWS SDK for .NET to work with Amazon Pinpoint.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_CloudFormation enables you to create and provision AWS infrastructure deployments predictably and repeatedly._
+_Amazon Pinpoint helps you engage your customers by sending them email, SMS and voice messages, and push notifications._

 ## ⚠ Important